bcarpenter7/blog-react-final/Unit_3/project-3/project-3-requirements.md

 ## Project Feedback + Evaluation

-- Your instructors will be using the [Project 3 Code Review](./project-3-code-review.pdf) form to determine whether or not the project passes all of the minimum requirements.
+- Your instructors will be using the [Project 3 Code Review](/Unit_3/project-3/project-3-code-review.pdf) form to determine whether or not the project passes all of the minimum requirements.
 (Please ignore the Pitch Deck requirement).
 - If your instructors determine that your project would pass with minor fixes, you will be required to address the minor deficiencies by 9 am the following day of class.
 Please be sure to inform your local instructor when the fixes are complete.
 FYI, "minor fixes" are minor items that can be fixed very quickly, like code formatting, correcting the README, etc.
 - If your instructors determine that the project does not meet the minimum requirements you may request to address the deficiencies identified and resubmit the project.
 However, be aware that **there is only a single opportunity to resubmit a project or project assessment during the course**.
 - If there is a specific section of code that you would like an instructor to provide additional feedback, please ask!

 ---

-## Project 3 Assessment

-There will be a Project 3 Assessment.

-Passing the project assessment is a requirement of the project itself.

-The goal of Project 3's assessment will be to gauge your ability to develop a minimal React application that:

-- Renders user-defined components
-- Updates state in response to some basic user interaction
-- Dynamically styles components based upon state

-The assessment will not require using a database or routing.

-You will work on the assessment individually, however, the assessment is "open book", so you will have access to all notes, code, lessons, google, etc.

-It is anticipated that it will take 45 - 90 minutes to complete.
-However, if necessary, you have up to 3 hours.